July 27. Kazinform's timeline of major events

 EVENTS

-2011 - KazMunayGas National Company together with Korean Consortium begins construction of an offshore drilling rig.
-The groundbreaking ceremony takes place in Kuryk, Mangistau region.

-2011 - The Kazakh epic poem Koblandy Batyr translated into the Polish language is published in Warsaw.
-The poem becomes the 9th book to be released by the Kazakh Embassy in Poland.
+2011 – KazMunayGas and South Korea’s Consortium start to build the offshore drilling unit.

-2014 - A group of archaeologists of the South Kazakhstan State Pedagogical University finds the remains of 12 dwellers of the Kingdom of Kangju, household items, and precious adornments which are more than 2,000 years old at Kultobe burial mound in Ordabasy district.
+2014 – The team of archeologists from the South Kazakhstan State Pedagogical University discovers the remains of 12 residents of Kangyui State, household items and jewelries dated over 2,000 years at the Kultobe burial in Ordabasy district.

-2016 - The Antimonopoly Authority of the Republic of Kazakhstan joins the OECD Competition Committee.
+2016 – The Anti-monopoly body of Kazakhstan joins the OECD Committee on Competition.

-2017 - 12-year-old child genius Abzal Myrzash from Almaty city is awarded a grant to study at the Kazakh-British Technical University (KBTU).

-2018 – ISU officially confirmed Kazakhstan as the host country of the World Cup Short Track event.
-It took place in Almaty city.
+2018 – Kazakhstan for the first time plays host to the stage of the Short Track Speed Skating World Cup in Almaty city.